So hair. We like it.

 I wish I could post this on Friday the 13th, but unfortunately there is no Friday the 13th this year in October so I will have to settle for the 12th.
 I know, bleh. 😦

-First of all I was pleasantly surprised to see Kevin Bacon in the film.
+I was pleasantly surprised to see Kevin Bacon in the film as I love Kevin Bacon.

 One of the parts I didn’t like was stupid Annie riding around with a strangers; as she was hitchhiking to the camp.